Wordle: The wildly popular word game explained

 Who made Wordle?

-Wordle is the work of Josh Wardle.
-Extremely online people may remember him as the creator of Place, an utterly wild collaborative art project/social experiment that sent the internet into a tizzy in April 2017.
+Wordle is the work of software engineer Josh Wardle, who originally created the game for his partner, a fan of word games, and tells the BBC it will never become laden with ads.
+Extremely online people may remember Wardle as the creator of Place, an utterly wild collaborative art project/social experiment that sent the internet into a tizzy in April 2017.

 Place was a shared online space that allowed literally anyone to fight over what was drawn there.
 It resulted in huge, sprawling communities battling over space on this gigantic online canvas.